-Joie Chavis Denies Being A “Gold Digger,” Says She Receives ZERO Child Support From Bow Wow Or Future [Video]
+Joie Chavis Denies Being A “Gold Digger,” Says She Receives ZERO Child Support From Bow Wow & Future [Video]

-Joie Chavis denied being a “gold digger” after facing the assumption from a follower in a recent youtube video.
+Joie Chavis denied being a “gold digger” after facing the assumption from a follower in a recent Youtube video.
 The Instagram model, who has two rapper baby daddies, answered fan-submitted questions from her Instagram followers when the topic of her being an alleged bloodsucker for famous men came up.

 In the clip, Joie swiftly denies she’s out for anyone’s money, despite how people feel.
-Previously, Joie dated former child prodigy Bow Wow and they share a daughter in common name Shai who is 11-years-old.
+Previously, Joie dated former child prodigy Bow Wow and they share a daughter named Shai who is 11-years-old.
 In 2019 she welcomed a baby boy, Hendrix with rapper Future.
 As she denied the claim, the mom revealed she doesn’t receive child support from either father.

 “I feel like a lot of people say that, and I’m not…I’m a gold digger.
 If that’s the case, I’d date everyone who tries to date me with money.
 I don’t.
 I’ve worked since I was 15, I take care of my kids.
 I don’t get any child support…repeat that!
 I don’t get any child support.”